alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 https://mahdi-roozbahani.github.io/CS46417641-spring2020/other/Scoring%20scheme-guidance.pdf

 # Motivation
+In a 2008 crash analysis report, the state of Georgia had an estimate of 342,534 traffic accidents.
+Out of which, 133,555 individuals were injured and 1,703 were dead.
+On an average, Georgia faces around 1,000 traffic accidents per day.

-In a 2019 Business Insider report, the city of Atlanta is reported to be ranked as number 11 on the most traffic congested cities in the United States [CITATION].
-Unfortunately, thousands of Atlanta commuters are plagued with motor vehicle collisions every year in various traffic conditions.
-According to a published 2016 traffic report of Fulton County, Atlanta has faced an estimate of 60,984 automotive accidents with 12,875 injuries.
-One explanation for higher crash rates in Atlanta roads is that extreme road conditions due to weather (e.g. rain, snow, ice) create potential safety hazards.
+One explanation for higher crash rates in Georgia roads is that extreme road conditions due to weather (e.g. rain, snow, ice) create potential safety hazards.
 Such potential safety hazards include, but not limited to: driver(s) lose complete control of vehicle(s), improper lane change, or obstruction of visibility.
 The United States Department of Transportation Road Weather Management Program reports that annual averages from 2007-2016 show 15% of vehicle crashes occurred due to wet pavements with 10% due to rain, 4% due to snow, and 3% due to ice [1].

 Eliminating weather conditions and associated factors is not possible, however, understanding relations between such conditions and crash risk could make drivers more aware of dangerous conditions.
-The following presents an analysis of US traffic accidents surveyed over the span of several years with the intention of developing a severity assessment model, ie. how do weather conditions impact crash damage.
+The following presents an analysis of US traffic accidents surveyed over the span of several years with the intention of developing a severity assessment model, ie. How do weather conditions impact crash damage?

 ````
 - was the motivation clear?
 X